Motivational Speech Synthesis

 Proposed architecture

-The following diagram illustrates our EmoKnob for synthesizing motivational speech.
+The following diagram illustrates our EmoKnob based architecture for synthesizing motivational speech.
 Motivational intensity is controlled via averaged speaker embeddings, which are derived by selecting and averaging speech samples corresponding to different levels of motivational intensity within our dataset.
 These embeddings are generated in discrete increments along our one-dimensional motivational factor, ranging from 0 (low intensity) to 1 (high intensity).
 During inference, the closest embedding is selected according to the desired motivational factor, allowing precise emotional adjustment of generated speech.

 Architecture